 International Entrepreneurship & Development

-Together with your team you will learn how to manage and work in a technology related project in a different cultural and institutional setting and how it is to work as an entrepreneur by developing and testing the feasibility of a (part of a) business plan and/or marketing plan.
+Together with your team you will learn how to manage and work in a technology related project in a different cultural and institutional setting and learn.

 - Project Research and Design (3 EC)